 Many other people, though, don’t begin to figure out their sexual orientation or gender identity until they’re teenagers or even adults and it can be confusing.
-At some point, almost everybody gets a “crush” on someone of, the same sex.
+At some point, almost everybody gets a “crush” on someone of, the same gender.
 And we often explore or identify with different gender roles and expectations.
-But none of that means you’re GLBT.
+But none of that means you’re LGBT.

-One or two sexual experiences with someone of the same sex may not mean you’re gay, either just as one or two sexual experiences with someone of the opposite sex may not mean you’re straight.
-Many GLBT people have some sexual experiences with the opposite gender, and many straight people have some same-sex sexual experiences.
+One or two sexual experiences with someone of the same gender may not mean you’re gay, either just as one or two sexual experiences with someone of the opposite gender may not mean you’re straight.
+Many LGBT people have some sexual experiences with the opposite gender, and many straight people have some same-gender sexual experiences.

 Our sexuality develops over time.
 Don’t worry if you aren’t sure.
 Your school years are a time of figuring out what works for you, and crushes and experimentation are often part of that.
 Over time, you’ll find that you’re drawn mostly to men or women or both and then you’ll know.
 You don’t have to label yourself today.

-If you think you’re gay, lesbian, bisexual or transgendered, don’t be afraid of it, and don’t hide your feelings from yourself.
-All that does is keep you from figuring out your sexual identity from figuring yourself out.
+If you think you’re gay, lesbian, bisexual or trans, don’t be afraid of it, and don’t hide your feelings from yourself.
+All that does is keep you from figuring out your sexual or gender identity from figuring yourself out.